Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 Visitor Tip: The sisters are often spotted on the shady upper slope of the exhibit, so be sure to look up to see them!

-The carousel at Binder Park Zoo includes 36 custom carved and painted animals for the zoo- some are even Wolverine or Spartan fans!
+The carousel at Binder Park Zoo includes 36 custom-carved and painted animals for the zoo, some of which are even Wolverine or Spartan fans!

-Rides are $3 (cash or card) and a fun break while exploring the zoo.
-Snacks are also available for purchase here (we recommend the giant pretzels).
+Rides are $3.50 (cash or card) and a fun break while exploring the zoo.
+Snacks are also available here (we recommend the giant pretzels).

 3 – See the Dinosaurs at Zoorasic Park

-Zoorasic Park brings some prehistoric fun to Binder Park Zoo, featuring a variety of dinosaurs including Triceratops, Spinosaurus, Tyrannosaurs Rex and Stegosaurus.
+Zoorasic Park brings some prehistoric fun to Binder Park Zoo, featuring a variety of dinosaurs including Triceratops, Spinosaurus, Tyrannosaurus Rex and Stegosaurus.

-There is no addtional fee to visit the dinosaurs; they are included with general admission to Binder Park.
+There is no additional fee to visit the dinosaurs; they are included with general admission to Binder Park.

 This permanent exhibit opened in the fall of 2021, as part of Lowe’s 100 Hometowns projects.